1922 Silver Dollar Value, History of the Peace Coin

 Rare Coin Grading Scale

-• Poor (P – 1) – A coin that is nearly unidentifiable.
+• (P – 1) A coin that is nearly unidentifiable.
 Only super-rare coins will have any value at all.

-• About Good (AG – 3) – Worn rims and flat with hardly any detail remaining.
+• (AG – 3) – Worn rims and flat with hardly any detail remaining.

-• Good (G-4) – Extreme ware on the coin but the rims remain intact.
+• Good (G-4) – Extreme wear on the coin but the rims remain intact.

 1922 silver dollar liberty

-• Very good (VG-8) – The primary features of the coin are clear and crisp, while the other areas are worn.
+• (VG-8) – The primary features of the coin are clear and crisp, while the other areas are worn.
 Higher grades will have bold and clear design features.

-• Fine (F-12) – Only moderate wear but the design features are clean and bold.
+• (F-12) – Only moderate wear but the design features are clean and bold.

-• Very Fine (VF-20) – Just the highest points of the coin show wear, all other areas are clean and crisp.
+• (VF-20) – Just the highest points of the coin show wear, all other areas are clean and crisp.

 1922 silver dollar value

-• Extremely Fine (EF-40) – Just light wear on the design of the coin.
+• (EF-40) – Just light wear on the design of the coin.

 • MS 60 uncirculated (MS-60) – Mint State and uncirculated, possible marks on design.

-• MS 65 gem uncirculated (MS-65) – Mint State and uncirclulated, very few marks.
+• MS 65 gem uncirculated (MS-65) – Mint State and uncirculated, very few marks.

-• Perfect (MS-70) – No visible marks, and nearly perfect.
+• (MS-70) – Factors designating an MS70 grade are no visible marks, and nearly perfect.
 Almost never used except to grade the absolute finest coins.

 1922 liberty silver dollar in god we trvst value